 This wine is mostly made with grapes of the Moscatel de Alejandria or “Muscat of Alexandria” variety, either sundried (pasas) or fresh (dorado).
 The crushed fruit juice of this grape is thick and sugary, making fermentation slow.
 In addition to this, the fermentation process is stopped early, making for an incredibly sweet dessert wine with dominant notes of honeyed fruit, jasmine, and orange blossom.

 Enjoy this wine with ice cream and desserts with just the right amount of sweetness.
 You wouldn’t want to have something that is too flavorful, as this sweet white wine is incredibly saccharine already.
+The luxurious 1955 vintage of José Maria da Fonseca Moscatel de Setúbal is a good choice for this type.

 This sweet Italian wine is made with sundried grapes.
 Passito wine is one of the best red dessert wines you can serve for your next get-together.
 Serve it at room temperature, with baked goods such as almond or shortbread cookies as well as sweet treats with a fruit base.
+You can try the Maculan Torcolato from Vincenza, Italy to experience the best of what passito wines have to offer.

 This wine hails from Tuscany, Italy.
 Vin Santo translates to “holy wine,” probably in relation to the holy communion.
 This is the sweetest white wine.
 It’s made with sundried grapes for a more concentrated sweetness.
 Overall, vin santo exudes dominant notes of apricot, figs, raisins, caramel, molasses, nuts, and tropical fruits.
 Serve this special wine with fruits, desserts, cheese, and nuts.